fazlurnu/jackal_minefield_simulator/README.md

 This repository contains the simulation environment of [Jackal](https://github.com/jackal) for [HRATC 2017 Challenge](http://www.inf.ufrgs.br/hratc2017/HRATC2017/Welcome.html).

+For this simulation, I changed the rover from the one provided by HRATC 2017 to Jackal.
+After changing the rover, I added several sensors to the default Jackal platform, including metal detector sensor, camera, and lidar.
+I also had to change some variables in the code to match the variables published by Jackal.

+You can find the navigation alogrithm [here](https://github.com/fazlurnu/jackal_minefield_template)

 ### Results:

 **1. Waypoint Following + Landmine Detection, without Obstalces**